-Note that $\bullet$ composes relations in the opposite order of the function composition $\circ$ .
-Indeed while $f \circ g$ means that g is applied first, then f is applied, "mother $\bullet$ born in" means that "mother" is first applied to the entity, then "born in" is applied to the result.
+Note that • composes relations in the opposite order of the function composition \circ .
+Indeed while $f \circ g$ means that g is applied first, then f is applied, " $mother \bullet born in$ " means that 'mother" is first applied to the entity, then "born in" is applied to the result.
+1.4 Knowledge Base 41

-left-restriction (restriction of the domain) and right-restriction (restriction of the co-domain).
+2053 left-restriction (restriction of the domain) and right-restriction (restriction of the co-domain).
 Relevant properties are given in Table 1.1.
+2054

-Some relation properties recurring in the literature are the cardinality constraints.
+Some relation properties recurring in the literature are the cardinal-2056 ity constraints.
 They can be defined as combinations of the injective and functional properties:

-- Many-to-Many $(N \rightarrow N)$ the relation is neither injective nor functional.
-Examples: "author of," "language spoken," "sibling of." - Many-to-One $(N \to 1)$ the relation is functional but it is not injective.
-Examples: "place of birth," "country." - One-to-Many $(1 \rightarrow N)$ the relation is injective but it is not functional.
-Examples: "contains administrative territorial entity," "has part." - One-to-One $(1 \rightarrow 1)$ the relation is both injective and functional.
+Many-to-Many $(N \to N)$ the relation is neither injective nor functional.
+Examples: "author of," "language spoken," "sibling of."

+Many-to-One $(N \to 1)$ the relation is functional but it is not injective.
+Examples: "place of birth," "country."

+One-to-Many $(1 \to N)$ the relation is injective but it is not functional.
+Examples: "contains administrative territorial entity," "has part."

+One-to-One $(1 \to 1)$ the relation is both injective and functional.
 Examples: "capital," "largest city," "highest point."

-When a relation r is one-to-many, its converse $\check{r}$ is many-to-one.
+When a relation r is one-to-many, its converse \check{r} is many-to-one.
 The usual way to design relations in knowledge bases is to use many-to-one relations, making one-to-many relations quite rare in practice.
 Since most systems handle relations in a symmetric fashion, this has little to no effect.

 Most of the examples given above are not strictly true.
 A person can be both registered as being born in Paris and in France.
 Some countries do not designate a single capital or share their highest point with a neighbor.
 However, defining these properties is helpful to evaluate the abilities of models to capture these kinds of relations.
-To handle such cases, these properties can be seen in a probabilistic way.
+To handle such cases, these properties can be seen in a probabilistic wav.26

 We use the notations from relation algebra to formalize assumptions made on the structure of knowledge bases.
-For example several models assume that $\forall r_1, r_2 \in \mathcal{R} : r_1 \cap r_2 = \mathbf{0}$ , that is all pairs of entities are linked by at most one relation.
+For example several models assume that $\forall r_1, r_2 \in \mathcal{R} : r_1 \cap r_2 = \mathbf{0}$, that is all pairs of entities are linked by at most one relation.
 A list of common assumptions is provided in Appendix B, it should prove useful from the Chapter 2 onwards.
 For readers unfamiliar with relation algebra notations, we provide detailed explanation of complex formulae in the margins throughout this thesis.

-1.4.2 Distributed Representation through Knowledge Base Completion
+Distributed Representation through Knowledge 1.4.2 Base Completion